GouniManikumar12/aip-spec/index.md

 ---
 layout: default
-title: AMXP Specification
+title: AIP Specification
 ---

-# AMXP Spec
+# AIP Spec

-AMXP is an open protocol for intent monetization in AI and agentic environments.
+AIP is an open protocol for intent monetization in AI and agentic environments.
 This repository hosts the public specification, JSON Schemas, examples, and conformance tests.

 ## Quick Links